 As regards ethical considerations, participation was voluntary, with informed consent obtained from respondents; anonymity and confidentiality were ensured; and approval was be sought from relevant local government authorities prior to data collection.

+5. RESULTS

-Data Presentation, Analysis, And Discussion
+5.1 Data Presentation, Analysis, and Discussion

 This part of the study presents, analyzes, and discusses the data collected from respondents in the local government councils within Abia Central Senatorial District.
 The analysis is structured around the research questions: extent of implementation of modern HRM practices; relationship between HRM practices and service delivery; and influence of HRM practices on administrative effectiveness.
 Descriptive statistics, including mean, frequency, and standard deviation, were used to summarize the responses and highlight trends in HRM practice implementation and its outcomes.